glassroom/heinsen_position_embeddings/README.md

 ### Recurrent Application

 Our method for encoding position information is recurrent, so you can embed position information in sequences of tokens that are split in chunks, with no preset limit on sequence length.

-To encode position information in each new chunk in a stream of chunks, specify `using_prev_context=True` in each forward pass after the first forward pass:
+To encode position information in each new chunk from a stream of chunks, specify `using_prev_context=True` in each forward pass after the first one:

 ```python
 chunk1 = torch.randn(1000, 1024)                     # first chunk of tokens